gamemaster123356/GM-Router/README.md

 ## 🌟 Features
 - **Routing:** The router allows you to define routes by specifying the HTTP method(s), URI pattern, and the handler function or controller to be executed when a match is found.

-- **Dynamic Route Parameters with Regex Support:** The GMRouter class allows for the definition of dynamic route parameters with regex support.
+- **Dynamic Route Parameters with Regex Support:** This allows for the definition of dynamic route parameters with regex support.
 This feature enhances routing by enabling custom constraints on parameter values within URI patterns.

 - **Route Groups:** The router supports route grouping, allowing you to apply common middleware or prefix to a group of routes.